Shadowsong27/Shadowsong27.github.io/_posts/2019-01-07-the-great-gatsby.md

 We learned one phrase that day - “Old sport”.
-I remembered enjoying watching the movie on that day, perhaps I’ve always had this undiscovered soft spot for these classy movies. *Pride and Prejudice*, which I had never thought I would love, and *the Anonymous*, played by Rhys Ifans, whom lately become one of my favourite actor.
+I remembered enjoying watching the movie on that day, perhaps I’ve always had this undiscovered soft spot for these classy movies. *Pride and Prejudice*, which I had never thought I would love, and *the Anonymous*, played by Rhys Ifans, whom lately become one of my favourite actors.

-The phrase “The Great Something” reminded me of this movie again today, and I started my second view on this movie, and I stopped halfway after Gatsby told Nick that the past could be fixed.
-It occurs to me now that, with such a comfortable atmosphere in the dark back then, I was deeply drained into the world of the portrayed prosperous American Dream in the early twenties.
+The phrase “The Great Something” mentioned in our telegram group chat reminded me of this movie again today, and I started my second run on this movie, and I stopped halfway after Gatsby told Nick that "the past could be fixed".
+It occurs to me now that, with such comfortable atmosphere in the dark back then, I was deeply drawn into the world of the portrayed prosperous American Dream in the early twenties.
 However, right at this moment, I am sitting in my bedroom, with the bright white light on, I feel much less impressed.